Cannonball Run challenge: Legality and ethics

-Record attempts are criticized for their illegality and disregard for public safety.
+Record attempts are criticized for their illegality and supposed disregard for public safety.
+The attempts are not authorized by any law enforcement agency.

 List of records

 Outright Cannonball record

 On October 7–9, 2006, Alex Roy, Dave Maher and filmmaker Cory Welles set a transcontinental record of 31 hours 4 minutes from the Classic Car Club NYC to Santa Monica Pier using a modified 2000 BMW M5, averaging 90 mph with a top speed of 157 mph.
 A spotter plane was deployed for the daytime sections.
 This and the U.S. Express are depicted in the 2019 documentary APEX: The Secret Race Across America.

 In May 2007, Richard Rawlings and co-pilot Dennis Collins allegedly broke the 1979 Cannonball Run time during the 2007 Bullrun entry, driving a black Ferrari 550, modified with extra fuel tanks.
 Their final time was 31 hours and 59 minutes.